Strong market position

 In Africa and Asia, most of the population still lives in the countryside.
 However, more and more people there will crowd into the cities in the years and decades ahead.

 The world’s population will continue to grow in the coming years and decades.
-At the end of 2016, some 7.4 billion people inhabited the earth.
-That number is growing at a rate of more than 80 million each year.
+At the end of 2021, some 7.9 billion people inhabited the earth.
+That number is growing at a rate of some 70 million each year.
 Population growth is especially strong in Africa and Asia.
 The world’s population is expected to reach about 8.5 billion by 2030.
 And all those people will need to eat and drink.

 The digitalisation of beverage plants is advancing at a rapid pace.
 New data and Internet-based business models are built on collecting and analysing data and using the results to derive benefits for customers.
 Krones intends to be a leader in this area for the beverage and packaging industry.

-We are going where beverage consumption is growing fast
+We are located where beverage consumption is growing strongly